 Sweeten the Pot for Potential Recruits

 People want flexibility.
-According to Career Builder, a flexible schedule and the opportunity to work from home are more important than job title to job seekers.
+According to Career Builder, a flexible schedule and the opportunity to work from home are more important than job titles to job seekers.
 Providing these options is an easy way to bolster a job offer, especially if you’re short on the salary side.
-Not only can remote and flexible work options help you recruit and retain talent for less, but it may also actually save you money in the long run!
+Not only can remote and flexible work options help you recruit and retain talent for less, but they may also actually save you money in the long run!

 Make Management Easier

 Use a web-based time clock to manage your employees.
-Online time clocks are increasingly user friendly, as are companion features such as mobile applications.
+Online time clocks are increasingly user-friendly, as are companion features such as mobile applications.
 The great thing about these systems is that they can be accessed by anyone, anywhere–so your office workers and remote workers are all clocked in one, virtual place.

 Concerned about the security of these systems?
 The latest time tracking technology includes features to safeguard you and your employees.
 These include biometric verification, geofencing, and photo capture to make sure everyone is where–and who–they should be.

-Here’s something we don’t hear talked about so much: flexible work options make it possible for people in different geographical areas and of all mobility levels and social situations contribute to your organization.
+Here’s something we don’t hear talked about so much: flexible work options make it possible for people in different geographical areas and of all mobility levels and social situations to contribute to your organization.
 Think of it this way; your customers probably aren’t just the kind of people who come into identical offices in identical neighbors.